Deploy an agent for generative AI application

 Automatic authentication passthrough

-The following table lists the features that support automatic authentication passthrough.
-Automatic authentication passthrough uses the credentials of the deployment creator to automatically authenticate against supported features.
+The following table lists the Databricks resources that support automatic authentication passthrough and the permissions the endpoint creator must have when deploying the agent.

 ---|---|